NETWAYS/fundamentals4puppet-training/sections/code_logic/03_conditionals.md

 ****

-* Create a if statement based on a variable ensure to set state of your resources
+* Create a if statement based on a variable "$ensure" to set the state of your resources
 * Use this variables in your resource declarations
-* Adjust the dependency chain based on ensure to bring also purging in correct order
+* Adjust the dependency chain based on "$ensure" to bring also purging in correct order

 !SLIDE supplemental solutions